jreisinger/docs/notes/Φιλοσοφία/five-proofs/aristotelian-proof.md

 # Unmoved Mover

 * since we are talking about existence -> this first member must be able to actualize the potential for other things to exist without having to have its own existence actualized by anything
-* this first member doesn't have any potential for existence that needs to be actualized, it's just actual, always and already actual => it doesn't *have* actuality like things it actualized do but it *is* pure actuality itself
+* this first member doesn't have any potential for existence that needs to be actualized, it's just actual, always and already actual => it doesn't *have* actuality like things it actualizes do but it *is* pure actuality itself
 * this first member = uncaused cause = unmoved mover (Aristotle) = unactualized actualizer

 ---